 There are a range of pharmaceutical cleansers that can be used to prepare the skin for Shea butter acne treatment.
 You can actually make Shea butter soap as an alternative!
 This is ideal for people that react badly to salicylic acid anti-acne cleansers.
 The great aspect of pure, unrefined Shea butter soap is that it’s free from humectants and added mineral oils that are found in body moisturizers.
 This purity proves better skincare and will help to remove excess oil.

 When your skin has been cleaned and it is dry, apply fresh raw Shea butter using a small makeup sponge.
 This is more effective than using your fingers.
 If you use your fingers, it can be counterproductive because you risk introducing more bacteria and oil into the acne breakout.
 A clean sponge designed for applying makeup will resolve this problem.
 Once you have applied a thin coat of Shea butter, it’s important not to touch it.
 Ideally, you want to apply the Shea butter for acne at night.
 Although, to keep your pillow cases clean, wait until the Shea butter is partly absorbed before going to bed.

-You can apply raw Shea butter as it is.
+You can apply raw african shea butter for acne as it is.
 Although, we recommend using a recipe designed specifically for this skin condition.
 In our recipe book we detail how you can create your own acne treatment cream using Shea butter.
 You can also add essential oils to enhance the scent.
 Although, it’s important only to use oils that are non-comedogenic.
 So you should steer away from sesame, grapeseed and coconut oils for example.
 We provide a list of suitable oils in our recipe book.
 Once you have made your Shea butter for acne, you’ll be able to naturally treat this skin condition and help to heal scars and other blemishes.

 PLACE AN ORDER NOW